Bismarck-class corvette: Armament

-The ships of the Bismarck class were armed with a battery of 15 cm 22-caliber (cal.) breech-loading guns; Bismarck carried sixteen of the guns, while Stosch and Moltke had ten, Stein had twelve, Gneisenau had fourteen, and Blücher carried her main battery guns only briefly before she was converted into a training ship.
-Bismarck carried 1660 shells for her guns, though the allotment for those ships with fewer guns is not known.
+The ships of the Bismarck class were armed with a battery of sixteen 15 cm 22-caliber (cal.) breech-loading guns, though the number of guns on many of the ships varied throughout their careers.
+Blücher carried her main battery guns only briefly before she was converted into a training ship.
+In their original configuration, the ships carried fourteen of the guns in a broadside battery, seven guns per side.
+The remaining guns were placed on the upper deck and they could be moved between broadside and chase gun positions.
+The ships carried 1660 shells for the original complement of guns, though the allotment for those ships with fewer guns is not known.
 They also had two 8.8 cm 30-cal. guns, though Blücher had four such guns.
-They also carried six 37 mm Hotchkiss revolver cannon.
+Bismarck was also equipped with a pair of 35 mm torpedo tubes, both in her bow, above the waterline, though the rest of the class had no torpedo tubes.

 Blücher was armed with a variety of torpedo tubes throughout her career, ranging in number from four to seven.
 These were all 35 cm tubes, and they were placed in various positions in the ship, above and below the waterline.
-Bismarck also had two 35 cm torpedo tubes in her bow, above the waterline, though the rest of the class had no torpedo tubes.
+In addition, she was equipped with a pair of 8 cm L/25 guns to be used for saluting purposes.
+Plans were made to add another pair of the guns and thirteen 3.7 cm Hotchkiss revolver cannon in the event of a conflict, though this never occurred.